Google Code-in

 Google Code-in (GCI) was an international annual programming competition hosted by Google LLC that allowed pre-university students to complete tasks specified by various, partnering open source organizations.
-The contest was originally the Google Highly Open Participation Contest, but in 2010, the format was modified into its current state.
+The contest was originally the Google Highly Open Participation Contest, but in 2010, the format was modified.
 Students that completed tasks won certificates and T-shirts.
 Each organization also selected two grand prize award winners who would earn a free trip to Google's Headquarters located in Mountain View, California.
 In 2020, Google announced cancellation of the contest.

 History

 The program began as Google Highly Open Participation Contest during 2007–2008 aimed at high school students.
 The contest was designed to encourage high school students to participate in open source projects.
 In 2010, the program was modified into Google Code-in.
 After the 2014 edition, the Google Melange was replaced by a separate website for Google Code-in.
 Mauritius, an African country, participated for the first time in 2016, and was noticed for its strong debut and in 2017, produced its first Grand Prize winner.

 The contest was open to students thirteen years of age or older who were then enrolled in high school (or equivalent pre-university or secondary school program).
 Prizes offered by Google included a contest T-shirt and a participation certificate for completing at least one task and US$100 for every three tasks completed to a maximum of US$500.
 There was a grand prize of a trip to the Google headquarters for an award ceremony.
 Each participating open source project selected one contestant to receive the grand prize, for a total of 10 grand prize winners.